kenyo/mod-4-final-project/README.md

 ## Modeling

 We created 3 different classification models: Logistic Regression, Naive Bayes, and Random Forest.
-Ramdom Forest gave us the best F1 score (0.8407).
+These models were trained with a lemmatized version of our features.
+Random Forest gave us the best F1 score (0.8407).
 Logistic Regression was next best with and F1 of 0.8103.
 Naive Bayes was last with 0.8027.

 ## Conclusion